javascript-2020/https-quick/README.md

 <br>
 <br>

-when the quick function is called<br>
+when the quick function is called 'https-quick'<br>

-- https-quick adds onerror and onlistening functions
+- adds onerror and onlistening functions
 - calls <code> server.listen </code>